approov/quickstart-kong_approov-plugin/docs/APPROOV_QUICK_START.md

 # APPROOV QUICK START

 This quick start is for developers familiar with Kong who are looking for a quick intro into how they can add [Approov](https://approov.io) into an existing project.
-Therefore this will guide you through the necessary steps for adding Approov to an existing Kong API Gateway in a testing environment.
-Don't try this for the first time in production.
+Therefore this will guide you through the necessary steps for adding Approov to an existing Kong API Gateway.

+We strongly advise you to try first this quick start in a development environment, and just follow it in a production environment when you understand how Approov works within your Kong deployment.

 > **NOTE**: If you don't have one or if you prefer to test the Approov Quick Start before you try it out in your own project, then use the **Kong Docker Stack** from this repo by following the instructions for [Trialling in a Test Setup](#trialling-in-a-test-setup) which are located at the end of this document.